xiyuansun/stat585Lab4/README.md

   # Compute dollar per liter for each observation
   mutate(dollar_per_liter = saledollars / volumesoldliters) %>%

+  # Round latitude and longitude to deal with differences in locations for the
+  # same store
   mutate_at(.vars = c("latitude", "longitude"),
             .funs = round,
             digits = 1) %>%